oneapi-src/oneAPI-samples/DirectProgramming/DPC++/MapReduce/MonteCarloPi/README.md

 The Monte Carlo estimation is prime for acceleration using parallelization and offloading, due to the nature of its procedure; it only requires generating a large number of random coordinates and then evaluating whether or not they fall within the circle.
 The challenge lies in the reduction stage: because the results of each test must be summed together to get the total number of coordinates inscribed

-[_TEMPLATE: explictly note device use._]
 The code will attempt first to execute on an available GPU and fallback to the system's CPU if a compatible GPU is not detected.
-The device used for compilation is displayed in the output along with elapsed time to render the mandelbrot image.
-This is helpful for comparing different offload implementations based on complexity of the computation.
+The device used for compilation is displayed in the output along with elapsed time to complete the computation.
+A rendered image plot of the computation is also written to a file.

 ## Key Implementation Details